AlcoholRehabHelp Logo

 • Increases risk of alcohol intoxication

-Psychological effects include impaired judgment and decision-making ability as well as increased risk-taking behavior.
+Psychological effects include impaired judgment and decision-making ability and increased risk-taking behavior.

 Risks & Dangers of Mixing Vyvanse and Alcohol